 Side effects are common but generally go away when treatment is finished.
 They include:

-Low blood counts, which may increase the risk of infection and bleeding.
+- Low blood counts, which may increase the risk of infection and bleeding.

 Hair loss in the area inside the radiation field.

 Why It Is Done

 Radiation therapy is used to help keep an acute leukemia from spreading to the central nervous system (CNS prophylaxis).
 It is also used to treat recurrent leukemia that has spread to the brain or spinal cord.

 How Well It Works

 For some stages of leukemia and non-Hodgkin's lymphoma (NHL), radiation therapy works well when used alone.
 But it may be used in combination with chemotherapy, depending on the type and the stage of the cancer.

 The short-term side effects of radiation therapy are common but usually get better and go away when treatments stop.
 These side effects depend on the area of the body affected by treatments and may include:

-Low blood counts, which may increase your risk of infection or bleeding.
+- Low blood counts, which may increase your risk of infection or bleeding.

-Redness and irritation in the mouth.
+- Redness and irritation in the mouth.

-A dry mouth and difficulty in
+- A dry mouth and trouble swallowing.

-Changes in taste.
+- Changes in taste.

 Hair loss in the treatment area.
 Whether your hair grows back depends on the area treated, the dose of radiation, and the type of radiation used.

 - Irritation of the skin.

 The long-term side effects of radiation therapy depend on what part of your body was treated, how much radiation you were given, and how long your treatment lasted.
 For example, radiation therapy to the pelvis may cause permanent sterility.
 Other long-term side effects may include brain changes, joint problems, lymphedema, mouth problems, and other cancers.
 These side effects depend on whether you also had chemotherapy.

 What To Think About

+Radiation therapy to the pelvis may cause permanent sterility.
 Discuss fertility options with your doctor before you begin pelvic radiation for NHL or CLL.